pavancm/academic-website/index.md

 ---
-layout: page
+layout: layout
-title: Hi, I'm Kasper
+title: Stitched Image Quality Assessment
 subtitle: Postdoc at CMU / Software Engineer / and more
 ---